apache/cordova-coho/docs/platforms-release-process.md

 ## Add permanent apache release tag

-Make a copy of your released tag with a prefix of `rel\YOURTAG`.
+Make a copy of your released tag with a prefix of `rel/YOURTAG`.
 These are permanent release tags for Apache.

     (cd cordova-android; git checkout 5.1.0; git tag rel/5.1.0; git push origin --tags; git checkout master)